 Rock Pool Project:

-This species has been found regularly at our events and is the 20th most recorded species of the 120 discovered by our project to date.
-It has been discovered at 12 of our survey sites.
+This species has been found regularly at our events and is the 20th most recorded species on of the 120 discovered by our project to date.
 Being a member of the false crabs group it is included in our false crab biodiversity surveys and we therefore have both presence and absence records for the species from various sites.